-✓ Tip: For a better terminal emulator on Windows, download Console (https://sourceforge.net/projects/console/).
-This terminal allows you to create tabs and gives you more functionality.
+Tip: For a better terminal emulator on Windows, use Git Bash (https://git-for-windows.github.io/).
+Git Bash gives you Linux-like control on Windows.

 Install Ruby

 First you must install Ruby because Jekyll is a Ruby-based program and needs Ruby to run.